akelman/ggpeps/README.md

 The package `ggpeps` is divided into several parts:

 - `plot`: Helper scripts for plots
 - `system`: Module containing all system implementations.
-Currently, two-dimensional systems for $Z_2$ with one and two copies of virtual fermions on the links are implemented.
+Currently, two-dimensional systems for $Z_2$ with one and two copies of virtual fermions on the links are implemented for the pure gauge case, and 2D systems with 2,4,8 copies of virtual fermions on the links for the fermionic case.
 The implementation of $U(1)$ is transferred from a C++ implementation and is not fully operational.
 - `exacteval.py`: For small systems and finite gauge groups, the expectation values of the states can be evaluated exactly by contracting the full PEPS.
 - `gauge.py`: Implementation of the gauge groups